 Closed reefer: Standard containers with integrated heating and cooling units

-Modified/Controlled Atmosphere (MA/CA): Enhanced insulation for consistent environment
+Modified/Controlled Atmosphere (MA/CA): Enhanced insulation for consistent atmosphere inside the container

 Automatic Fresh Air Management Containers (AFAM): Sophisticated sensors for air exchange rate adjustment